mariajvieira/CleanItUP/README.md

 ![Captura de ecrã 2024-05-22 234035](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC01T2/assets/145373875/83b99c18-8ef9-45a7-8ef3-9315faaf3798)
 ![Captura de ecrã 2024-05-22 235358](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC01T2/assets/145373875/fd4552a1-decd-41f2-bbec-60c7e80b684e)

-#### General considerations
-* The team carefully analyzed the feedback provided by the professor, both in class and in the spreadsheet, in order to incorporate the advice to improve their project.
-* In this sprint, the project was fully finished.
-The main focus was the connection to the Firebase.
+#### What wet well
+* The team is satisfied with the final app.
+* We were able to implement all the desired "social features" (friend requests, friendships, posts, comments, likes, events).
-* The project has the majority of the planned features.
+* The features regarding the locations of bins were also successfully implemented.

-#### Main Difficulties of Each Team Element:
-* Duarte Marques: Firebase connection and the storage of the Recycling Bins.
+#### Puzzles
-* Francisca Fernandes: Firstly, it was very challenging to make Firebase work correctly.
-There were constant errors, particularly inconsistencies between Firebase, Gradle, and the Android Manifest.
-After resolving these issues, I found the implementation of posts in the forum to be quite complicated, as it required a lot of effort.
-Additionally, ensuring that the number of friends appeared on the profile immediately after accepting a friend request was also challenging.
+* Ensuring Firebase worked correctly with consistent connections between Firebase, Gradle, and the Android Manifest.
+* Ensuring that the number of friends appeared on the profile immediately after accepting a friend request was also challenging.
-* Maria Vieira: Firebase connection in the project.
-* Marta Cruz: Firebase connection in the project.
+* Implementation of posts in the forum
-* Nazim Nasirov:

 Note: further information on the improvements made in this iteration available in Changelog.md.

 #### Final retrospective
-The team believes to have done a significative incrementation on the project.
+The team believes to have done a significative incrementation on the project for this sprint.
-For the next sprint, one of our main goals is to expand the testing.
-Next, the team wants to finish the "in Progress" tasks, and to start new ones, such as changing the profile picture and features regarding friendships.